CPJPRINCE/opex_manifest_generator/README.md

 To note, the column headers are drop-in, drop-out, meaning you can the columns as and when you need them.
 You can also leave blank data,the cell you leave blank will simply not these will not be assigned.

-To also note, the `Security` must match an existing tag in your system, exactly by it's name.
+To also note, the `Security` must match an existing tag in your system.
+This is case-sensitive, so "Closed" will NOT match to a tag called "closed".

 To also also note, if there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added, after the export of the initial spreadsheet, the data may not be assigned correctly.